naimo84/node-red-contrib-ical-events/README.md

 -   "Filter": filter property of the events from above is filtered against this regular expression
 -   "Offset": offset, when the start/end cronjob will be triggered (seconds, minutes, hours)
 -   "Name": Displayname
+-   "Cron": Similar to "Check every", but much more configurable.
+It's a cron expression, how often the calendar is checked for new upcoming events.
+If Cron is defined, it wins against "Check every". <i>Empty value to disable.</i>
 ---

 #### sensor